-The Nigerian oil and gas market is expected to register a CAGR of more than 2% during the forecast period of 2021 – 2026.
-In addition to the country-wide economic impact of COVID-19, crude producers are faced with a decline in both price and demand for crude, thus, resulting in an oil glut.
-In its industry circular as of 30 March 2020, the Department of Petroleum Resources (DPR) stated that it considers the situation occasioned by the COVID-19 pandemic a force majeure and has directed all operators to limit the number of personnel at project sites.
-This has the potential of leading to a breach of specific contract terms.
+The Nigerian oil and gas market is expected to register a CAGR of more than 2% during the forecast period.
+The COVID-19 pandemic has significantly hampered the growth of the market, mainly due to global oil and gas demand contraction and global economic slowdown.
+The outbreak of COVID-19 led to the crude oil price crash of April 2020, leading to a significant reduction in CAPEX spending by oil and gas companies globally.
+The country’s national oil and gas companies were already struggling with liquidity and cash shortage, and due to the outbreak of COVID-19, the situation has further deteriorated.
 However, some of the major factors driving the market include increasing investments in the upstream sector and the development of large-scale and modular refineries in the country.
 Oil and gas production had been hampered in Nigeria in the past few years due to the attack on oil and gas infrastructure by militants.
 Furthermore, oil theft has been one of the major issues faced by the oil and gas market in Nigeria, which resulted in huge losses to operating companies in the country.
 Such factors are expected to have a negative impact on the market growth during the forecast period.

 - Nigeria's offshore oil and gas industry continues to expand, albeit not very fast, opening more market opportunities.
 The growth of Nigeria's offshore exploration and production activities was mainly driven by the efforts of the government to improve the country's hydrocarbon industry.